1561 celestial phenomenon over Nuremberg

-An April 1561 broadsheet by Hans Glaser described a mass sighting of celestial phenomena or unidentified flying objects (UFO) above Nuremberg (then a Free Imperial City of the Holy Roman Empire).
-Ufologists have speculated that these phenomena may have been extraterrestrial spacecraft.
-Skeptics assert that the phenomenon was likely to have been another atmospheric phenomenon, such as a sun dog, although the print does not fit the usual classic description of the phenomena.
+In April 1561, a broadsheet by Hans Glaser described a mass sighting of celestial phenomena or unidentified flying objects (UFO) above Nuremberg (then a Free Imperial City of the Holy Roman Empire).
+Ufologists have speculated that contemporary observers may have witnessed extraterrestrial spacecraft.
+Skeptics assert that the incident was likely to have been an atmospheric event, such as a sun dog, although the print does not fit the usual classic description of the phenomenon.

 History

 A broadsheet news article printed in April 1561 describes a mass sighting of celestial phenomena.
 The broadsheet, illustrated with a woodcut and text by Hans Glaser, measures 26.2 cm by 38.0 cm.
 The document is archived in the prints and drawings collection at the Zentralbibliothek Zürich in Zürich, Switzerland.

 According to the broadsheet, around dawn on 14 April 1561, "many men and women" of Nuremberg saw what the broadsheet describes as an aerial battle "out of the sun", followed by the appearance of a large black triangular object and exhausted combatant spheres falling to earth in clouds of smoke.
 The broadsheet claims that witnesses observed hundreds of spheres, cylinders, and other odd-shaped objects that moved erratically overhead.
 The woodcut illustration depicts objects of various shapes, including crosses (with or without spheres on the arms), small spheres, two large crescents, a black spear, and cylindrical objects from which several small spheres emerged and darted around the sky at dawn.